mgratzer/obfuskit/README.md

 ### Use a custom .env file location

-Use the `-e` option to define the path to a different `.env` file. e.g. if you want to reuse the the `fastlane/.env` file.
+Use the `-e` option to define the path to a different `.env` file, e.g. if you want to reuse the `fastlane/.env` file.

 ```sh
 obfuskit -l swift -k SECRET_3,SECRET_4 -e fastlane/.env > generated.swift